James Metzger: Athletic recognition

 At about this same time, Metzger and his company initiated support for the New York City Chapter of the National Football Foundation (NFF), sponsoring the Mr. Football New York City Player of the Year Award for the city's outstanding high school player.
-During 2019, in support of the NFF, Whitmore served as the presenting sponsor at the beginning of the 2019 Cortaca Jug, “the biggest little game in the nation” between the SUNY Cortland Red Dragons and Ithaca College Bombers.
+During 2019, in support of the NFF, Whitmore served as the presenting sponsor at the beginning of the 2019 Cortaca Jug, "the biggest little game in the nation" between the SUNY Cortland Red Dragons and Ithaca College Bombers.
 The November 16 game, the 61st edition of the contest, was relocated to MetLife Stadium in East Rutherford, New Jersey, to celebrate the 150th anniversary of college football and shatter the attendance record for a Division III football game.
-As of January 2020, NFF’s Suffolk County Chapter on Long Island was renamed the NFF James C. Metzger/Suffolk County Chapter.
-The chapter’s prestigious Top Scholar Athlete Award presented to the annual outstanding high school football player also was named to honor Metzger.
+As of January 2020, NFF's Suffolk County Chapter on Long Island was renamed the NFF James C. Metzger/Suffolk County Chapter.
+The chapter's Top Scholar Athlete Award presented to the annual outstanding high school football player was named to honor Metzger.